Article

 Import a certificate into your keystore file

 As the client requires the keystore file with the registered certification from the server (for encryption), you may search for the server certificate using in the log output.
-According to our test environment (see below), it conveys that our server is using an “http://cacerts.digicert.com/DigiCertSHA2SecureServerCA.crt” during an SSL handshake stage.
+In this article, we will use certificates from Digicert and Sectigo

-So, you need to download this certification to your local machine (depending on which certificate that the server in your environment is using by referring to the link shown in the HTTPS/SSL or HTTPS/TLS tracing log output).
+You need to download certificate files to your local machine (depending on which certificate that the server in your environment is using.
 After that, you can use the keytool to view and verify the content of the certification obtained using the following command:

 keytool -printcert -v -file <CERTIFICATE_FILENAME>